hs15/LSTM_CLASSIFIER/README.md

 The paper is available online at: https://arxiv.org/pdf/1802.10458.pdf

-Please let me know if you have any questions or need extra codes.
-My email address is hs15@ic.ac.uk
+Please let me know if you have any questions or need aditional codes.
+My email address is h.soleimani15@alumni.imperial.ac.uk